 - In a large bowl, whisk together the Dijon mustard, balsamic vinegar, olive oil, garlic, basil, salt, and pepper.1 tablespoon Dijon mustard, ½ cup Balsamic vinegar, ¼ cup Olive oil, 3 cloves Garlic, 2 tablespoon Basil, 1 teaspoon salt, ½ teaspoon black pepper

-- Add the sirloin steaks to the bowl of balsamic marinade and toss to coat.1½ lbs sirloin steak
+- Add the sirloin steaks to the bowl of balsamic marinade and toss to coat.1½ lbs top sirloin steak

 - Cover the bowl and refrigerate for at least 30 minutes, or up to overnight.